ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

 ### Win conditions

-- In Regular stages and Quarterfinal, teams need to win 6 maps to win a match (best of 11).
+- In the Regular stage and Quarterfinals, teams need to win 6 maps to win a match (best of 11).
-- In Semifinal and Final , teams need to win 7 maps to win a match (best of 13).
+- In Semifinals and Finals, teams need to win 7 maps to win a match (best of 13).

 ### Match instructions